Bryan-Lieu/NYCHA-datavizproject/README.md

-# group8-datavisproject
+# Electricity Consumption in NYC

-This repository is for the data visual storytelling of Electric Consumption and Cost based on the NYCHA dataset.
+This repository is for the visual data storytelling of electric consumption and cost based on the NYCHA dataset.